-- Requiring these translation steps may seem cumbersome but there are a couple of highlevel language advantages that make this scheme worthwhile. - High-level languages allow the programmer to think in more natural, less tedious terms specifically in the case of application-specific languages. - Improve programmer productivity. - Improve program maintainability. - Applications can be independent of the computer on which they were developed. - Highly-optimizing compilers can produce very efficient machine code optimized for a target machine.
+Requiring these translation steps may seem cumbersome but there are a couple of high-level language advantages that make this scheme worthwhile.

+- More expressive: high-level languages allow the programmer to think in more natural, less tedious terms.

+- Improve programmer productivity.

+- Improve program maintainability.

+- Improve program portability

+- More efficient code: compilers can produce very efficient machine code optimized for a target machine.